fast-af/developer-portal-starter/developer-portal/for-developers/salesforce/install/enable-fast-checkout.md

    Select Products to enable Fast Checkout

 2. **Log in to your Commerce Cloud site** with your Business Manager credentials.
-3. Activate the previously uploaded `int_fast_sfra` Cartridge to the site by adding it to your strorefont's **Effective Cartridge Path**.
+3. Activate the previously uploaded `int_fast_sfra` Cartridge to the site by adding it to your storefront's **Effective Cartridge Path**.
    - **Navigate to**: <br />
      Administration → Sites → Manage Sites → {site_id} → Settings
    - In the Settings tab, **add `int_fast_sfra` to the Effective Cartridge Path** (e.g. `int_fast_sfra:app_storefront_base`, as Cartridge names must be provided as a colon-separated list)